Dr Julia Snyder

 Email: j.snyder@westcott.cam.ac.uk

-Julia is also active in the area of interfaith relations.
-She is part of the Cambridge Interfaith Programme, and is co-leader of the Scripture & Violence Project, which explores common assumptions about the relationship between scriptural texts and real-world acts of violence.
+Julia also does work in the area of contemporary interfaith relations, especially among Christians, Jews, and Muslims.
+She is part of the Cambridge Interfaith Programme, and is co-leader of the Scripture & Violence Project.

 Originally from the US, Julia studied Classics and Maths as an undergraduate, followed by theological studies leading to a Master of Divinity degree.
 She later completed a PhD in New Testament and Early Christianity at the University of Edinburgh.
-After finishing her doctoral work, Julia spent five years teaching and researching at universities in Germany, including the University of Tübingen and University of Regensburg, where she provided New Testament instruction for ordinands and students training to teach religion and theology in secondary schools.
+After finishing her doctoral work, Julia spent five years teaching and researching at universities in Germany, where she provided New Testament instruction for ordinands and students training to teach religion and theology in secondary schools.
 Before joining Westcott, she also spent a year as Research Associate in the Faculty of Divinity at the University of Cambridge.

 Publications